giscard88/CRL_learning/README.md

 ## Codes

-1. train_rl.py: it traines the RL agent (as well as QS agent) and saves them.
+1. train_rl.py: it traines the RL agent (as well as QS agent) and saves it.
 2. run_qs.py: it loads the RL agent saved and utilizes it to test QS agent's action.
 3. run_rl.py: it loads the RL agent saved and utlizes it to test the RL agent's performance.
 4. batch.sh: it produces results in a simulation condition.